Quercus calophylla: Taxonomy

 In 2018, it was found that the type specimen of Quercus candicans was actually a misidentified Roldana, a plant in the aster family (Asteraceae).
 The correct name of this species is Quercus calophylla.
 Forms placed in Quercus candicans by Trelease do belong here.

 Habitat and range

 Quercus calophylla grows in wet montane forests, typically cloud forests but also humid oak forests and pine–oak forests, from 1,200 to 2,700 m.
 It prefers calcareous soils.

 Its range includes the Sierra Madre Occidental of Sonora, Chihuahua, Durango, Sinaloa, and Nayarit states, the Sierra Madre Oriental of San Luis Potosí, Hidalgo, Puebla, and Veracruz, The Trans-Mexican Volcanic Belt of Jalisco, Colima, Michoacán, Guanajuato, Mexico City, and Mexico State, the Sierra Madre de Oaxaca of Oaxaca, the Sierra Madre del Sur of Guerrero and Oaxaca, and the Sierra Madre de Chiapas of Chiapas, Guatemala, and El Salvador.

 Conservation

 Quercus calophylla has been affected by habitat loss from extensive deforestation across most of its range.
-Its conservation status is Vulnerable.
+Its conservation status is Least Concern.
 Strong regeneration has been observed at the edges of disturbed areas with intermediate shade.